-January Birthstone Garnet Warms The Heart
+January Birthstone - The Glamorous Garnet

 Baby, it's cold outside!
 But no matter how cold it gets, you’re sure to feel the warmth, beauty and glamour of garnet, January's fiery birthstone.
 Garnet fights the chill of winter with red-hot brilliance and is at home in a variety of jewellery options.
 Ready?
 Let’s talk about all things garnet!